belandbioinfo/GroundControl/README.md

 git remote add -f origin https://github.com/belandbioinfo/GroundControl/
 ```

-Then depending on the project do the following:
+Then depending on the project you would like to checkout do the following:

 For R Projects: